 - they have confirmed that the course currently exists at MTSU and has been approved by the Curriculum Committee or Graduate Council;

 - the course has not been previously designed for online or hybrid delivery;

-- the Course Proposal Form has been approved by the chair and submitted to MTSU Online Faculty Services;
+- the Online Course Development Proposal Form has been approved by the chair and submitted to MTSU Online Faculty Services;

-- have signed Course Development Agreement and routed for remaining signatures;
+- the Course Development Agreement has been signed and routed for required signatures;

-- required D2L training and required meeting with the Instructional Designer are complete, and the signed MTSU Online Course Development Training Confirmation Form is on file in Distance Education Faculty Services (new course designers);
+- required D2L training and required meeting with the Instructional Designer are complete, and the signed MTSU Online Course Development Training Confirmation Form is on file in MTSU Online Faculty Services ( applies to new course designers);

 - received access to a D2L development shell;

-- have met with their assigned OFMs to discuss course design (new course designers).
+- New course developers have met with their assigned OFMs to discuss course design.

 It is also highly recommended that, prior to development, course designers spend adequate time planning the design of their new course using resources described on the Planning section of this website.